yuan-shen-269/CS174A-Final-Project/README.md

 $ cd The-Maze
 ```

-To Maximize experience, we will run a fake server
+To Maximize experience, we will run a fake server.
-- For Mac User
+- For Mac User:
 ```
 $ chmod 777 host.bat
 $ ./host.bat
 ```
-- For Windows User
+- For Windows User:
 ```
 $ chmod 777 host.command
 $ ./host command